haitham-shaban/hidpy/README.md

 1. [Shaban et al., 2020](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-020-02002-6).
 The datasets are available from this link on [Zenodo](https://zenodo.org/record/3634348#.Y4DBStLMJGo).
 2. [Miron et al., Science Advances 2020](https://www.science.org/doi/10.1126/sciadv.aba8811), Use the following Data Source (IDR0086).

-## How to use the code
+## How to use?

-The code can be executed directly from the python scripts hidpy_stage_1.py and hidpy_stage_2.py.
-But, we recommend using the python notebooks available under the notebooks directory to visualize the results in a step-by-step fashion.
-Users should run first the [01-install-dependencies.ipynb](https://github.com/haitham-shaban/hidpy/blob/main/notebooks/01-install-dependencies.ipynb) to install all the required packages to run code.
-Then [02-hidpy-stage-1.ipynb](https://github.com/haitham-shaban/hidpy/blob/main/notebooks/02-hidpy-stage-1.ipynb) to compute the trajectories, MSD and apply the inference.
-Then [03-hidpy-stage-2.ipynb](https://github.com/haitham-shaban/hidpy/blob/main/notebooks/03-hidpy-stage-2.ipynb) to apply the deconvolution.
+The code can be execlusively used from Python notebooks.
+A detailed documentation is available in the [Wiki](https://github.com/haitham-shaban/hidpy/wiki) page.

 ## Sample datasets

-A few sample datasets are availabel in the [data](https://github.com/haitham-shaban/hidpy/tree/main/data/protocol) directory.
+A few sample datasets are availabel in the [data](https://github.com/haitham-shaban/hidpy/tree/main/data/) directory.